Just like in English, Spanish is absolutely full of expressions and proverbs that don’t always have a direct translation or an equivalent.

 It’s used for situations when absolutely no expenses are spared, especially when people spend more money than they can afford.
 An English equivalent could be to “go all out”

-It comes from the 18th century in Spain, when the king organized a lottery, where the person who won the lottery would get enough money to throw all their old furniture out the window.
+As an interesting Spanish fact, this expression comes from the 18th century in Spain, when the king organized a lottery, where the person who won the lottery would get enough money to throw all their old furniture out the window.
 So now people use this to say they spend (or waste) a lot of money in celebration.

 - Yo prefiero una boda sencilla que tirar la casa por la ventana. – I prefer a smaller wedding to going all out on one.